sporto/hop/readme.md

 - Push state - Support routes without hashes
 - Redirects e.g. "/" -> "/dashboard"

-## Improvements
+## Possible improvements

 - In order to match the initial route we need to manually send tasks to a port.
 Done via `route.run`.
 This is one more thing for the user to do.
-Is this really necessary, can this be removed? e.g. Try to channel the initial match through the existing `router.signal`.
+Is this really necessary, can this be removed?
+Maybe in Elm 0.17.

 - Remove the need to pass the current url to query methods.
-At the moment we need to send `setQuery url dict` because Hop cannot figure out the current query by itself.
+At the moment we need to send `setQuery location dict` because Hop cannot figure out the current query by itself.
 [This project](https://github.com/rgrempel/elm-web-api#webapilocation) could be the solution.

 ## Acknowledgements